earlaleluya/NoMUR/README.md

 - NoMURPanel: **No**rthern **M**indanao **U**nstructured **R**oads – a four-point polygon-annotated, single-class dataset for Pavement **Panel** segmentation.
 - NoMURDistress: **No**rthern **M**indanao **U**nstructured **R**oads – a multi-class dataset for Pavement Panel **Distress** classification.

+## Dependencies

+Create a virtual environment and install dependencies by:
+`pip install requirements.txt`

+## Data Augmentation
 This repository contains utility functions for processing the dataset.

-## Data Augmentation

 You can perform data augmentation for segmentation task on NoMURLane and NoMURPanel datasets, where each annotation is a 4-point polygon.

 ```